Do you love planning your goals and dreams?

 Guilty of this one for sure.
 “How can I get started on this idea when I’m still just planning?
 I’m not ready, I don’t know everything about non-profits.”
 It’s way too easy to get stuck in the research phase when often the best way to learn the road ahead is to just get going.

 Ain’t that the truth!
-Ever tried to make a business plan?
+Ever tried to make a blog business plan?
 Creating a detailed plan takes time.
 Also, if you’re planning with others and require collaboration, input from others and/or approval(s), your timeline will be extended.
+Do you really need a business plan?
+Probably not yet!

 Nothing more wasteful than creating a plan that you end up having the throw out the window because you’ve discovered either you were wrong, or you’re moving on.
 Your priority should be proof of concept and proof of viability more so than planning.